 They were in one, the children of Christ, and heirs to the kingdom of God.

-Other scriptural accounts describe the power of oneness in relation to its converting power.
-Alma and Amulek became one and helped to convert many wicked Nephites.
-The sons of Mosiah became one and were the instruments in converting thousands of blood-thirsty Lamanites.
-Alma’s grandsons, Nephi and Lehi, became one and helped convert yet more thousands of the unrepentant.
-So how can we access the power of gathering in the Lord’s name for our wayward loved ones, even if we are single parents or acting without the faith or support of our spouse?
+Other scriptural accounts describe the power of oneness with emphasis on power to reclaim and convert.
+Alma and Amulek became one, gathered in the Lord’s name, and helped to convert many wicked Nephites.
+The sons of Mosiah became one, gathered in the Lord’s name, and became the Lord’s instruments to convert thousands of blood-thirsty Lamanites.
+Alma’s grandsons, Nephi and Lehi, became one, gathered in the Lord’s name, and helped convert yet more thousands of the unrepentant.
+So how can we access the power of gathering in the Lord’s name for our wayward loved ones?

 Unity of Faith Through Purpose, Action, Fasting, and Prayer

-Caring friends, family, bishoprics, teachers, and other relevant local Church presidencies should be invited to participate in influencing, fasting, and praying for our loved ones.
-Unity in purpose and action is made even more holy and influential through prayer.
+Caring friends, family, bishoprics, teachers, and other relevant local Church presidencies could be invited to participate in fasting, praying and working with our wayward loved ones.
+Unity in purpose and action is made even more holy and influential through fasting and prayer.